tcode-dev/ThinMP_Android_Kotlin/README.md

 # ThinMP_Android_Kotlin

-`ThinMP` is simple music player for Android.
+`ThinMP` is a simple music player for Android.

 ## Features